Getting It Wrong from the Beginning: Main arguments

 Kieran Egan states in his introduction: "I want to make the case here that most of the beliefs most of the people hold about education today are wrong in fairly fundamental ways."
 According to Egan, Herbert Spencer was one of the key figures in proliferating the progressive foundations of education.
 These ideas were further championed by John Dewey and supported with research and writing by Jean Piaget.
-Egan's assertion is that these foundations are fundamentally flawed.
+Egan asserts that these foundations are fundamentally flawed.

 The core tenets of progressivism that Egan posits and then questions are: the idea that things (especially learning) always go from simple to complex, the notion that the matters of the mind can be treated like those of the biological body, and that all child-learning should occur as a child learns during play.
 He also questions the call for utilitarianism in education and the value of educational research.
 In this book, Egan provides examples and arguments which counter these ideas.